 General

-The Contractor shall comply with all MOECC Regulations and the requirements of the Permit to Take Water (PTTW) issued to the Region, including all items identified under Schedule A of PTTW and any other requirements normally imposed on construction sites by regulating authorities in the Province of Ontario.
+The Contractor shall comply with all MOECC Regulations and the requirements of the EASR issued to the Region, and any other requirements normally imposed on construction sites by regulating authorities in the Province of Ontario.

 Specialist Dewatering Subcontractor

 The Contractor at its own cost, shall engage the services of one of the pre-qualified specialist dewatering Subcontractors listed in paragraph [ ] of the Instructions to Bidders and list the selected pre-qualified specialist dewatering Subcontractor in Schedule “B” of the Bid Form.